Breaking Boundaries: Selling direct to international markets

 Homegrown transformation

 Canada is well-known for sending raw commodities all over the globe, but that doesn’t sit well with Murad Al-Katib.
 He says it shouldn’t sit well with producers, either.
-The president and CEO of AGT Foods and Ingredients in Regina, Sask., has steadily built a pulse-based processing empire with the specific purpose of positioning Canada in the driver’s seat when it comes to this trendy foodstuff.
-What began with 100,000 tonnes of lentil processing capacity is now two million tonnes.
+The president and CEO of AGT Foods and Ingredients in Regina, Sask., has steadily built a pulse-based processing empire with the specific purpose of positioning Canada at the forefront when it comes to this trendy foodstuff.
+What began with 100,000 tonnes of lentil processing capacity has now expanded to two million tonnes.

 “We successfully worked to convince people that this crop was not only agronomically viable, but they could earn a big return instead of using summerfallow,” he says.

-Al-Katib saw potential in the Middle East and India with shifting consumer preferences that are eager for plant-based proteins.
+Al-Katib saw potential in the Middle East and India, where shifting consumer preferences are driving demand for plant-based proteins.

-Where he sees new-school marketing opportunities for producers is through the internet of things and providing a “double pay” via the capture of agronomic data and then supplying it — along with the commodity — to processors, which continue to pop up nationwide.
+Where he sees new-school marketing opportunities for producers is through the Internet of Things, providing a “double pay” via the capture of agronomic data and then supplying it — along with the commodity — to processors, which continue to emerge nationwide.

 “Data, sensors and analytics will have a direct payback on profit per acre,” he says.
 “In addition, that data, when collected, can be put into an identity-preserved, traceable, blockchain-certified food system.
 Growers will benefit in the long term.”